28. Reflection and refraction

 where n_i is the index of refraction of the first medium, \theta_i is the angle of incidence, n_r is the index of refraction of the second medium, and \theta_r is the angle of refraction.

-Because the angle of incidence is measured with respect to the normal line, it can only vary between 0 degrees and 90 degrees.
+Because the angle of incidence is measured with respect to the normal line, it can only range between 0 degrees and 90 degrees.
 This means that as the value of the angle of incidence increases, the sine of the angle of incidence increases as well.
 Because the product of index of refraction and the sine of the angle is constant on both sides of the equation, if one variable is increased on one side of the equation, the other variable on that side of the equation must decrease to compensate.
 In other words: as the index of refraction of the second medium increases, the angle of refraction must decrease to keep the product constant (or vice versa).

 This bending of light explains some things you may have seen in your everyday life.
 For example, when a straw is placed in a glass of water, the refraction of light in the water causes the straw to look broken.
 This is shown with a pen in Figure 28.24.
 Note that refraction occurs twice: when light travels from air to the glass, and when it travels from the glass to the water.